founek2/IOT-Platform-integration/README.md

 - Frigate (NVR) - integrate all your cameras, show current feed and events (snapshots)
 - Zigbee2mqtt - integrate all your Zigbee devices
+- Twilio - send sms message as reaction to Mqtt message

 ## Devices